leftfield-geospatial/homonim/docs/case_studies/classification.rst

 Correction
 ----------

-The aerial images were corrected with ``homonim`` using the :attr:`~homonim.enums.Model.gain` model, a 1 pixel kernel, and a `MODIS NBAR <https://developers.google.com/earth-engine/datasets/catalog/MODIS_006_MCD43A4>`_ reference image.
-As with the `aerial mosaic case study <aerial_mosaic.rst>`_, the MODIS image was chosen because it satisfies the :ref:`reference recommendations <reference_image>`, and due to a lack of higher resolution satellite imagery for the source capture dates (22 Jan to 8 Feb 2010).
+As with the `aerial mosaic case study <aerial_mosaic.rst>`_, correction was performed with the :attr:`~homonim.enums.Model.gain` model, a 1 pixel kernel, and a `MODIS NBAR <https://developers.google.com/earth-engine/datasets/catalog/MODIS_006_MCD43A4>`_  reference image.
 Class densities (Gaussian kernel density estimates) are shown before and after correction, for the blue and NIR bands below.

 .. figure:: classification-spectral_kde.jpg
     :align: center